 It's not hard to find elk at Rocky Mountain National Park in September.
 All you have to do is drive around and look for a cluster of parked cars.
 Where there are cars, there are elk!
 We didn't have to drive very long after lunch before we found this herd napping under the trees.
-The big bull was off by himself, also napping.

 Eventually he got up and walked around a little.